MRU-CSIS-3512-001-202301-LAB/instructions/tut-05-database/readme.md

 #### feel like an extra challenge? (optional)

-If you want to push yourself a bit, alter your work so that if there is an invalid query string (so if it's not there, or not an actual store id) then the page just shows the results for the Calgary store.
+If you want to push yourself a bit, alter your work so that if there is an invalid query string (for example, it's not there, or not a valid store id) then the page just shows the results for the Calgary store.

 I've placed a helper function in `helpers/query-string-helpers.php` if you want to give that a try.